NazBilgic/Day2-Game-Day-Notification/README.md

     }
   ]
 }

-3. Create an IAM Role
+3. Create an IAM Role for Lambda
 Create an IAM role for Lambda with the above policy and the AWSLambdaBasicExecutionRole for logging and monitoring.

+- Open the IAM service in the AWS Management Console.
+- Click Roles → Create Role.
+- Select AWS Service and choose Lambda.
+- Attach the following policies:
+ - SNS Publish Policy (gd_sns_policy) (created in the previous step).
+ - Lambda Basic Execution Role (AWSLambdaBasicExecutionRole) (an AWS managed policy).

+- Click Next: Tags (you can skip adding tags).
+- Click Next: Review.
+- Enter a name for the role (e.g., gd_role).
+- Review and click Create Role.
+- Copy and save the ARN of the role for use in the Lambda function.

 4. Create the Lambda Function
-In AWS Lambda, create a function using Python (e.g., Python 3.13).
+- In AWS Lambda, create a function using Python (e.g., Python 3.13).
+- Open the AWS Management Console and navigate to the Lambda service.
+- Click Create Function.
+- Select Author from Scratch.
+- Enter a function name (e.g., gd_notifications).
+- Choose Python 3.x as the runtime.
-Attach the IAM role created above.
+- Assign the IAM role created earlier (gd_role) to the function.
-Add the following Python script to fetch NBA game data and send it via SNS:
+- Under the Function Code section:

+- Copy the content of the src/gd_notifications.py file from the repository.
+- Paste it into the inline code editor.

 python